Will a Shirt Fit Without Trying It On? 7 Ways + AI

 The most basic step most people skip.
 Grab a measuring tape and write down your: • Chest/Bust — around the fullest part • Waist — at your natural waistline (smallest part) • Hips — around the widest part • Inseam — from crotch to ankle • Shoulder width — seam to seam

 Keep these numbers saved on your phone.
 Every brand sizes differently — a Medium at Zara is not the same as a Medium at Nike.
+For more tips on getting accurate measurements, check our comprehensive measurement guide.

 Every reputable store has a size chart with actual centimeter or inch measurements.
 Always cross-reference your measurements with the chart.
 Don't trust "True to Size" reviews blindly — your body is unique.